avarenee/MetaCleanup/README.md

 This is my first little command-line app.
 I remember when first getting into music, I got, like, REALLY into music, and I was downloading up to ten new albums every day.
-And when you download music from *cough cough* questionable sources, your files are most likely going to have messy and inconsistent tags.
+And when you download music online, your files are most likely going to have messy and inconsistent tags.
 With such a huge music library, the thought of going in and manually fixing the tags is a pain.
 Thus, my attempt at coding an autotagger.
 Currently, the only feature is running the python file in the command line with \<dir\> as the only